 Myth #2: Rollout time for QV is weeks not months

 This is also true.
 Due to absence of sophisticated metadata layer and use of automatically pre-joined tables (so called associative model) developing not complex analytic applications is fast and easy.
 1-2 weeks from requirements specification to first working prototype is not a nonsense.
-Good set of charts with very flexible expressions engine also makes life easier.
+Good set of charts with very flexible expressions engine also make life easier.

 However this has its back side of the moon.
 Primitive metadata layer means that you wouldn't be able to operate with hundreds of measures and dimensions in one model.
 At the same time QlikView combines cumbersome and overloaded forms for object properties with surprising inability to easily adjust basic visual settings like background color or font size of a table header row.
-For me QlikView is the first BI tool where I can spend more time adjusting visual appearance of a report than building data model for it.
-I wonder -- is it really necessary to have separate checkbox for (!) rainbow-colored borders (see screenshot below) when it's not possible to easily adjust the above-mentioned basic visual settings?
+For me QlikView is the first BI tool where I can spend more time adjusting visual appearance of a report than building a data model for it.
+I wonder -- is it really necessary to have a separate checkbox (!) for rainbow-colored borders (see the screenshot below) when it's not possible to easily adjust the above-mentioned basic visual settings?

 Myth #3: With QlikView you don't need a Data Warehouse

 Well, if you don't need data warehouse with QlikView then most probably you don't need it in any case.
 In another words -- for the majority of cases this is not true.
 First, QlikView by design deals with star-schema models only.
 Second, volume of data stored in QlikView is strictly limited by RAM capacity.
 Even with typical compression rate 1:3 this may very soon become an obstacle.
 Third, despite QlikView has its own ETL engine its data cleansing possibilities are very basic.
 So in case of need for good data quality processing a dedicated ETL/DQ tool will be necessary.
 Forth, the mentioned above lack of good metadata model limits capabilities for metadata management, lineage and impact analysis.